2009

 companion book for each coin.

-booklet or the packaging, and whether collectors like it or
+in either the booklet or the packaging, and whether collectors

-not, those extras raise the overall purchase price of the
+like it or not, those extras raise the overall purchase price

-to receive more than a coin in a plastic holder for their
+mint expect to receive more than a coin in a plastic holder

-money — even for $30 purchases, let alone something
+for their money — even for $30 purchases, let alone

-in high-gloss lacquer, a velvet lining and a wood platform
+box finished in high-gloss lacquer, a velvet lining and a

-the 1907 Double Eagle story through to the minting of the
+book chronicles the 1907 Double Eagle story through to the